YV3399/E-jet-family-YV/Documentation/guide.markdown

 heating, but will not change the required landing distance or deceleration rate.

+### Nosewheel Steering

+Nosewheel steering (NWS) can operate in 4 modes:

+1. **Towing.** This mode is active when a pushback is connected ("bypass pin inserted").
+The pushback truck controls NWS.
+2. **Tiller.** This mode is active in normal operation, when the "enable tiller steering" configuration option is selected.
+In this mode, rudder pedals command +/- 7° nosewheel deflection, and the tiller commands +/- 76° nosewheel deflection, up to a wheel speed dependent limit (see below).
+In the real aircraft, the tiller must be pushed down to activate it, and when pushed down, it will override the rudder pedals; however, due to the constraints of a typical sim setup, we allow inputs from both devices, and simply sum their inputs.
+3. **Rudder Pedals.** This mode is active in normal operation, when the "enable tiller steering" configuration option is deselected.
+It does not exist in the real aircraft, but is provided to support sim setups without a separate tiller axis.
+In this mode, rudder pedals command nosewheel deflection proportional to the wheel speed dependent limit (see below).
+4. **Free castering.** This mode is not implemented yet, but exists in the real aircraft.
+In this mode the nosewheel steering system disengages, allowing the nosewheel to caster freely.
+It is active when there are any failures in the NWS system, or when the pilot disables the NWS system.
+The aircraft can be steered using rudder, differential thrust, and/or differential braking.

+The wheel speed dependent nose wheel deflection limits are:

+- +/- 76° up to 10 knots
+- +/- 20° between 26.2 knots and 89 knots
+- +/- 7° above 100 knots

+Between these zones, the limit scales proportionally to wheel speed, providing a smooth transition between the zones.

+The tiller axis does not actuate linearly; it is divided into 3 linear zones, according to the following schedule:

+-  0° handle deflection (normalized: 0.0, dead center) -> 0° nosewheel deflection
+- 20° handle deflection (normalized: 0.25, 1/4) -> 5° nosewheel deflection
+- 50° handle deflection (normalized: 0.625, 5/8) -> 25° nosewheel deflection
+- 80° handle deflection (normalized: 1.0, full input) -> 76° nosewheel deflection

+This allows for finer control around the center, while the response to stronger deflections is much more drastic.

 ### Fly-By-Wire

 The E-Jet has an open-loop FBW system controlling the elevator, rudder, and